Build System Overview

 Note 2: In case you want to set up a project in a JS-monorepo-esque approach (

-bsb -make-world), you will need to define pinned dependencies in your main project's
+yarn workspaces) where changes in your sub packages should be noticed by the build, you will need to define pinned dependencies in your main project's

 bsconfig.json.
 More details here.